 Chia seeds are a little powerhouse superseed, delivering a big nutritional punch.
 Chia absorbs up to 12 times its original size and makes an awesome gelatinous pudding.
 The texture is similar to tapioca.
 I use chia seeds in smoothies or for egg substitutes in baking too, since they can act as a binder.
 Chia contains fiber, antioxidants, calcium, omega 3 fatty acids, and a little protein.

 Pumpkin is also high in fiber and feeds the good bacteria in your gut for healthy digestion.
 It’s also useful for constipation (and helps stop diarrhea in dogs– fun fact!).
 Pumpkin is good for immune health, as it’s high in vitamin A and iron.
-I eat it all year round in smoothies, puddings, vegan pumpkin bread, and even hummus.
+I eat it all year round in smoothies, puddings, and even hummus.
 This brand of canned pumpkin is BPA free.

 This chia pudding is a super easy to make light breakfast or snack.